Nycto/Attempt/README.md

             productID <- Attempt(
-                // Calling 'get' on a map returns an Option requestData.get("productID"),
+                // Calling 'get' on a map returns an Option data.get("productID"),
-                "RequestData is missing the 'productID' key"
+                "Data is missing the 'productID' key"
+            )

+            // Another way to handle boolean conditions, but this time it
+            // supports custom messaging:
+            _ <- Attempt(
+                productID > 0,
+                "productID must be a positive integer"
             )

             product <- Attempt(